Today, an estimated 70 million Americans have been involved with the

 Would you like to enhance your ability to provide

-Immerse yourself in the Socratic Method, the Desire Method,
+Immerse yourself in the latest adult learning theories, including the Socratic Method, the Desire Method,

-Learn the Why justice involved patients and clients need special attention
+Learn Why justice involved patients and clients need special attention

 - Wed, Oct 3, 2018

 In-person seminar: (4)